s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 In cloud services it is more common that the architecture of the running network changes than in ordinary computing clusters where the participating nodes are usually known at startup.
-In the SimpleLocalNet^[see \url{http://hackage.haskell.org/package/distributed-process-simplelocalnet}]
+In the SimpleLocalNet^[See \url{http://hackage.haskell.org/package/distributed-process-simplelocalnet}.]
 Cloud Haskell backend we are using for this experiment, this is reflected in the fact that there already exists a pre-implemented master-slave structure.
 The master node -- the node that starts the computation is considered the master